Sadik-Hossain/my-obsidian-notes/Courses/FEM/Find Client/define the market you wish to target.md

 The more specialized you are, the fewer others can offer what you offer.
 That means, less competition & less pitching for work.

 **Seen as an expert**\
 by specializing in your area, you're seen as an expert in your particular field.
-You become the "goto" person for that work.
+You become the "go-to" person for that work.

  **Higher fees**\
 Because, fewer people can do what you do to the same standard, you can charge more.

 ==Specialty in terms of the group that we are reaching out to.==\
-we are not talking about specializing in wordpress or tech stack.\
+we are not talking about specializing in WordPress or tech stack.\
 we are talking about the type of audience we wanna serve/help/reach. (ex: charitable website)

 >[!tips] Specializing means focusing on specific audience